acmbpdc/coding-bootcamp/sessions/02-basics-of-python/README.md

 [2, 1, 0]
 ```

-One fundamental concept of lists is that they are mutable.
-This means you can change values in a list, elements can be added, deleted, shifted and moved around at will.
+One fundamental concept of `list` is that it is mutable.
+This means you can change values in a `list`, elements can be added, deleted, shifted and moved around at will.

+> A **mutable** object can be modified after it is created.
+In contrast, an **immutable** object is one whose state cannot be modified after it is created.

 We will use the following example